avanturation/Loyal/README.md

 Fast, Simple API for fetching Apple Firmwares.

 **The API server is closed due to some reasons.
-Wait for v2 releases."
+Wait for v2 releases.**

 ## Features